 I'll never forget when…

 My most memorable experience was hiking KM 104 to Machu Picchu.
-KM 104 is a 10 KM hike that finishes on the final segment of the original Inka Trail, and concludes with your first unforgettable view of Machu Picchu from the Sun Gate.
+KM 104 is a 10 KM hike that finishes on the final segment of the original Inca Trail, and concludes with your first unforgettable view of Machu Picchu from the Sun Gate.
 The hike takes place on a picturesque ridge line, providing stunning views of glacier capped mountain peaks in the distance, the incredibly restored Winay Wayna Inca ruins built into the side of a mountain, and the powerful Urubamba River carving through the rugged Andean landscape below.
-The conclusion to this 6 hour hike is unquestionably one of the most rewarding experience you will have during your time in Peru.
+The conclusion to this six-hour hike is unquestionably one of the most rewarding experience you will have during your time in Peru.